EduardBargues/cicd-template/README.md

 - Fork the repo to create your own.
 - Clone your new repo and set your root inside the folder.
-- Execute the following commands in your terminal:
+- Execute the following commands in your terminal to have the webapi running locally:

   > **cd cicd-template/** #move inside the repository